francepack/BYOB-Baroque-Composers/README.md

 ### Delete
 #### DELETE '/api/v1/composers/:id'
-**Warning: Deleting a composer will delete all of their compositions** **Example Response**
+**Warning: Deleting a composer will delete all of their compositions** Delete a composer of a given id
+**Example Response**
 ```
+  `Successful delete of composer id 29`
 ```

 #### DELETE '/api/v1/compositions/:id'
+Delete a composition of a given id
 **Example Response**
 ```
+  `Successful delete of composition id 18`
 ```